AugustasV/aws-bootcamp-cruddur-2023/journal/week2.md

 X-Ray is middle ware software for analysis, traces collection.
 It's pretty straightforward way to get started, just need to install `aws-xray-sdk` package for python, pass AWS credentials for container, and we are good to go.
 Interesting that X-Ray could show services map, useful than more microservices would be used in place, not for now.

 But configuration/setup is pretty clunky and takes much time to do some stuff that on AWS X-Ray - it's pretty hard to use.
 Sometimes it's just not worth a time, as there is plenty alternatives around.
+But I made it work, I could see Error (4xx) trace.

+## Rollbar

+When an error occurs in an application, Rollbar detects it and sends a notification to the developer or team responsible for the application.
+This allows them to quickly diagnose and fix the issue, reducing downtime and improving overall application performance.
+It tries to show where exactly error happened and how to fix it.
+I could see many parameters of error - what programming language, server information like host, pid, root, uuid.